 The largest living turtle in the world is the leatherback sea turtle.
-It may reach approx. 2 meters (6.5 ft) of length, while the heaviest recorded animal weighed around 650 kg (1,430 lb).
+It may reach approx. 2 meters (6.5 ft) in length, while the heaviest recorded animal weighed around 650 kg (1,430 lb).
 However, millions of years ago in the North American seas lived a much bigger turtle.
 Not one of our readers would be surprised to learn that it was twice as long as the leatherback sea turtle and could weigh even 2 tons / 4400 lb (at that time everything was in XXL size ;)).
-Nevertheless Archelon ischyros could resemble the modern giant turtle in many ways, especially in terms of appearance.
+Nevertheless, Archelon ischyros could resemble the modern giant turtle in many ways, especially in terms of appearance.
 Here is a brief story about the largest turtle ever – Archelon ischyros, which Greek name may be translated to ‘ruler turtle’.

 - Kingdom: Animalia

 - Class: Reptilia

 - Genus: †Archelon

 Range and dating

 These giant sea turtles ruled the Earth’s seas from about 80 to 66 million years ago, Late Cretaceous.
 Their fossils were found in the USA, more precisely in South Dakota and Wyoming.
 In the Late Cretaceous, these areas were covered by a shallow sea, which was home for e.g. the enormous sea turtles and mosasaurs (some reading about the latter may be worthwhile as they are one of the attractions in the latest ‘Jurassic World’ 🙂 ).